April 2026

 Style & Capitalization Views

-Lower leverage and greater potential for quality earnings growth relative to small-caps, but could offer less upside in the cyclical upswing.
+Mid-cap companies generally have lower leverage with potential for higher quality earnings growth relative to small-caps, but could offer less upside in the cyclical upswing.

 Bonds